appventure-nush/TurtleThread/docs/source/en/intermediate/text.rst

 **Partial fill**
     * When using partial fill, it is recommended to also outline the text.
 This is because the partial fill will look extremely messy without the outline to go with it.
     * Note that partial fill is still partialy experimental, and might sometimes fill out of the boundaries of the character.
+    * Partial fill requires dependencies found only in the full version of TurtleThread.

 **Full fill**